AMANJAISWAL0101/Gtest-using-CMake-and-Docker/README.md

-when Gtest_enabled it will compile both main and test but will generate only one executable which is of gtest. if you want to build this using cmake only - cd gtest-docker -> mkdir build -> cd build -> cmake -DGTEST_ENABLED=ON or OFF .. when build then just run make in build directory . ls and you will see according to the flag provided you will see corresponding executable.
+when Gtest_enabled it will compile both main and test but will generate only one executable which is of gtest. if you want to build this using cmake only - cd gtest-docker -> mkdir build -> cd build -> cmake -DGTEST_ENABLED=ON or OFF .. when build then just run make in build directory .
+According to the flag provided you will see corresponding executable.